When to visit

 Halifax, a city with some 414,000 inhabitants, is the capital of the province of Nova Scotia.

-It is a lively and colourful combination of urban and rural living at its best, on the scenic shores of the world's second largest natural harbour.
+It is a lively and colourful combination of urban and rural living at its best, on the scenic shores of one of the world's best natural harbours.

 Halifax is also the ideal departure point for exploring the nearby Atlantic coast, from Peggy’s Cove to Lunenburg.